WHMCS/developer-docs/admin-area/index.md

-Aspects of the admin area can be customised through the use of a theme.
+The admin area of WHMCS can be customised through the use of themes and hooks.

 # Getting Started

 The default template that ships with WHMCS is called the Blend theme.

-Before you begin customising it for your needs, the first step is to create your own copy of the template.
-This ensures your customisations are not lost when updating.
+If you wish to make changes, we recommend first creating a copy of the theme with a custom name.
+This ensures your customisations can be preserved when applying future updates.

-Make a copy of the Blend template directory.
+Make a copy of the Blend theme directory.

 * Copy the `~/admin/templates/blend/` directory to `~/admin/templates/yourname/`